4 ways to damage your laptop battery

 However, by doing this, you damage the battery from your laptop.
 Indeed, very often, by not taking the time to do a normal charging cycle, you will destroy your battery at high speed.

-It may sound completely counter-intuitive, but it is and maybe you have already had this experience of a laptop that has almost no battery life when you have never used it.
+This may seem completely counterintuitive, but it is indeed the case and perhaps you have already had the experience of a laptop that has almost no battery life even though you have never used it.
 In 99% of cases this is why you have problems!

 Not managing your battery

-We just said, let plugging in your laptop for too long sessions when it's already loaded, this is one of the biggest mistakes you can make and many people do.
+We just said, let plugging in your laptop for too long sessions while it is already loaded, this is one of the biggest mistakes you can make and many people make it.

-But you should know that a laptop battery is managed and that there are a few rules to follow if you ever have a power outlet nearby.
-Inevitably, if you are in nomadic mode and without means of charging your computer, these tips do not apply to you.
+But you should know that a laptop battery can be managed and that there are a few rules to follow if you have a power outlet nearby.
+Obviously, if you are in nomadic mode and without a way to charge your computer, these tips do not apply to you.

 But if it is possible, you should know two things.
 The first is that you should never recharge a laptop that has more than 80% battery.
 Indeed, it is better to let it turn and descend in battery than to constantly want to enter too high.

-In the same way, you should never let it drop below 40% battery if possible because it is from this limit that your battery will start to deteriorate.
+Likewise, you should never let it drop below 40% battery if possible because it is from this limit that your battery will start to be damaged.
 In summary, if you have a power outlet available, here is the procedure to follow.

 • When your computer is charged, unplug it.